ApiLogicServer/Docs/docs/Sample-AI.md

 #### a.
 Maintenance: Logic Ordering

 Along with perhaps documentation, one of the tasks programmers most loathe is maintenance.
-That’s because it’s not about writing code, but it’s mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines they’ll hopefully be called and function correctly.
+That’s because it’s not about writing code, but it’s mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines that’ll hopefully be called and function correctly.

 Rules change that, since they self-order their execution (and pruning) based on system-discovered dependencies.
 So, to alter logic, you just “drop a new rule in the bucket”, and the system will ensure it’s called in the proper order, and re-used over all the Use Cases to which it applies.